BenaroyaResearch/bripipetools/docs/processing.rst

     Usage: bripipetools submit [OPTIONS] PATH

-      Prepare batch submission for unaligned samples from a flowcell run.
+      Prepare batch submission for unaligned samples from a flowcell run or from a list of paths in a manifest file.

     Options:
       --endpoint TEXT                 Globus Online endpoint where input data is